 Limited Licence The resident will receive a refund of the ingoing contribution less the exit fee (refer to item 11.1 for Limited Licence Option) and the Other Deductions detailed below.
 Flexible Payment Contract At the end of the fixed term or earlier termination, the resident will receive a refund of the ingoing contribution less: 100% of the costs of any reinstatement work; and any outstanding rent or personal services charges; the Exit Administration Fee applicable for the Flexible Payment Contract; and other amounts payable by the resident to the scheme operator under the residence contract (if any).
 If the exit entitlement is a negative amount, the resident must pay that amount to the scheme operator on the exit entitlement date.
-Other Deductions The following further deductions apply for Options 1, 2, 3, 4 and Limited Licence: 100% of the costs of any reinstatement work; and any outstanding general services charges; and any outstanding maintenance reserve fund contributions; and any outstanding personal services charges; the Exit Administration Fee applicable to Options 1 to 4 (inclusive); and other amounts payable by the resident to the scheme operator under the residence contract or the Retirement Village Act 1999 (Qld) (if any).
+Other Deductions The following further deductions apply for Options 1, 2, 3, 4 and Limited Licence: 100% of the costs of any reinstatement work; and any outstanding general services charges; and any outstanding maintenance reserve fund contributions; and any outstanding personal services charges; and the Exit Administration Fee applicable to Options 1 to 4 (inclusive); and other amounts payable by the resident to the scheme operator under the residence contract or the Retirement Village Act 1999 (Qld) (if any).
 If the exit entitlement is a negative amount, the resident must pay that amount to the scheme operator on the relevant exit entitlement date.
-Note from the scheme operator: An Exit Administration Fee does not apply to Limited Licence.
+Note from the scheme operator: An Exit Administration Fee does not apply to Limited Licence

 14.2 When is the exit entitlement payable?
 By law, the operator must pay the exit entitlement to a former resident on or before the earliest of the following days: the day stated in the residence contract which may range from 6 months to 18 months after the termination of the residence contract, depending on the resident's contract option.
 Note from the scheme operator: Payment will be made 6 months (Option 1 Standard Licence and Option 2 Prepaid Management Fee) or 12 months (Option 3 5% Reduced Ingoing Contribution, Option 4 10% Reduced Ingoing Contribution and Limited Licence) after the residence contract has terminated.
-For the Flexible Payment Contract, the exit entitlement is payable on or before 30 days after the right to reside is terminated or expires and the resident has provided vacant possession of the Unit. which may range from 6 months to 18 months after the termination of the residence contract, depending on the resident's contract option.
-Note from the scheme operator: Payment will be made 6 months (Option 1 Standard Licence and Option 2 Prepaid Management Fee) or 12 months (Option 3 5% Reduced Ingoing Contribution, Option 4 10% Reduced Ingoing Contribution and Limited Licence) after the residence contract has terminated.
-For the Flexible Payment Contract, the exit entitlement is payable on or before 30 days after the right to reside is terminated or expires and the resident has provided vacant.
-Payment will be made 6 months (Option 1 Standard Licence and Option 2 Prepaid Management Fee) or 12 months (Option 3 5% Reduced Ingoing Contribution, Option 4 10% Reduced Ingoing Contribution and Limited Licence) after the residence contract has terminated.
-For the Flexible Payment Contract, the exit entitlement is payable on or before 30 days after the right to reside is terminated or expires and the resident has provided vacant payable on or before 30 days after the right to reside is terminated or expires and the resident has provided vacan 14 days after the settlement of the sale of the right to reside in the unit to the next resident or the operator 18 months after the termination date of the resident's right to reside under the residence contract, even if the unit has not been resold, unless the operator has been granted an extension for payment by the Queensland Civil and Administrative Tribunal (QCAT).
+For the Flexible Payment Contract, the exit entitlement is payable on or before 30 days after the right to reside is terminated or expires and the resident has provided vacant possession of the Unit. • 14 days after the settlement of the sale of the right to reside in the unit to the next resident or the operator • 18 months after the termination date of the resident's right to reside under the residence contract, even if the unit has not been resold, unless the operator has been granted an extension for payment by the Queensland Civil and Administrative Tribunal (QCAT).
 In addition, an operator is entitled to see probate or letters of administration before paying the exit entitlement of a former resident who has died.
-14.3 What is the turnover of units for1 accommodation units were vacant as at the end of the last financial year. sale in the village?
-8 accommodation units were resold during the last financial year.
-8.1 months was the average length of time to sell a unit over the last three financial years.
+14.3 What is the turnover of units for 1 accommodation units were vacant as at the end of the last financial year. sale in the village?
+11 accommodation units were resold during the last financial year.
+2.8 months was the average length of time to sell a unit over the last three financial years.